catprintlabs/opal-aasm/README.md

 end
 ```

-When `React::Component` is included `Opal::StateMachine` creates a hidden react state that it updates whenever there is a state transition.
+When both `React::Component` and `Opal::StateMachine` are included in the same class a hidden react state is updated whenever there is a state transition.
 The rest is handled by the magic of React.

 AASM creates two methods for each event, for example `clean` and `clean!`.
 Normally you will use the `clean!` method as this updates the underlying `React::Component` state.
 For example `clean` is used on the last button in the example, and
 because of this the value of component_state will not change, and so the component will not be re-rendered by react.

-## Summary of additional features introduced by opal-aasm
+## Summary of additional features

-The opal-aasm gem is intended to be upwards compatible with the standard opal-aasm.
+The opal-aasm gem is intended to be upwards compatible with the standard AASM.
 The following are the additional features added by opal-aasm.

 * No need to wrap `state` and `event` directives in an aasm block.
 * AASM options may be provided using the `state_machine_options` directive.
-* The `current_state` method may be used access the current state.
+* The `current_state` method may be used to access the current state.
 The name can be changed using the `state_name` option.
 * Will persist the current state as a react state variable if the `React::Component` mixin is present in the same class.
 * Use of the plain or bang! event methods will determine if the react state will be updated.